Table of Contents

 Through a separation of CO2 and NH3, β-alanine develops from dihydrouracil, while β-aminobutyrate results from dihydrothymine.

 β-alanine and β-aminobutyrate are partially further degraded into respectively acetate and propionate, NH3 and CO2 via multiple intermediate steps.
-The nitrogen atoms that were obtained by this become part of the urea cycle.
+The nitrogen atoms that were obtained by this become a part of the urea cycle.

 Recycle of Purine and Pyrimidine Nucleotides (Salvage-Pathways)